 * Parties asking members to vote on program

-ROME, May 18 (Reuters) - Italy's two anti-establishment parties on Friday promised to ramp up spending in a program for a new coalition government, putting them on a collision course with the European Union despite watering down some of their most radical proposals.
+ROME, May 18 (Reuters) - Italy's two anti-establishment parties on Friday promised to ramp up spending in a program for a new coalition government, putting them on a collision course with the European Union despite having dropped some of their most radical proposals.

-The "contract" by the League and the 5-Star Movement, the two parties that won the most parliamentary seats in inconclusive elections on March 4, has still to be approved by their memberships in informal votes to be concluded by Sunday.
+The "contract" between the League and the 5-Star Movement, the two parties that won the most parliamentary seats in an election on March 4, still needs the approval of their memberships in informal votes to be concluded by Sunday.

-League leader Matteo Salvini said he and 5-Star chief Luigi Di Maio would meet President Sergio Mattarella on Monday.
-Mattarella must give his blessing to the program and their prime minister candidate, who has yet to be named, before a government can be formed.
+Salvini said he and 5-Star chief Luigi Di Maio would meet President Sergio Mattarella on Monday.
+Mattarella must give his blessing to the program and to their candidate for prime minister, who has yet to be named, before a government can be formed.

 The document, published after 11 weeks of political stalemate in the euro zone's third-largest economy, calls for billions of euros in tax cuts, additional spending on welfare for the poor, and a roll-back of pension reforms.